Mathpix/mathpix-on-prem/README.md

 kubectl apply -f .
 ```

-Once that's finished you can get the connection string for the rabbitmq cluster:
+Once that's finished you can get the connection string for the rabbitmq cluster using this:

 ```bash
 kubectl get secret rabbitmq-cluster-default-user -n default -o jsonpath="{.data.connection_string}" | base64 --decode
 ```

+**Note:**: The connection string should end with a `/`, some clusters may add the kubernetes user as the default vhost, which should be removed along with the `%` character denoting the end of the string.